timoxley/adventure-map/Readme.md

   }
 }
 ```
+If you don't like this convention of loading from the package.json,
+just change where the exercises load from, it's one line of code.

-Now you can start your adventure:
+After you've configured at least one exercise, can start your adventure:

 ```
 > node index.js